 Perhaps you have been reading or hearing about the shift towards alternative funerals.
 ‘Alternative’ means different things to different people, but a funeral is a deeply personal experience, and you should feel free to develop a funeral that reflects your unique life.
+I write in more detail about funerals, grief and bereavement on my funeral website.

 Alternative funerals: Some examples